davidpallmann/sql-database-binding-azurefunc-v1/README.md

 # SQLDatabase Binding for Azure Functions v1

 This is a binding for Azure Functions for Azure SQL Database.
-With it, cloud developers who use SQL Database can enjoy the same benefits that other binding users enjoy, includining minimal function code.
+With it, cloud developers who use SQL Database can enjoy the same benefits that other binding users enjoy, includining minimal function code. [blog post](http://davidpallmann.blogspot.com/2019/02/new-sql-database-binding-for-azure.html)

 This project builds SQLBindingExtension.dll which defines a new [SQLDatabase] binding attribute.